 Publicly supporting a set of broader objectives will also allow Enron to tie its future RTO policy proposals to its past advocacy positions.
 Enron cannot be seen to completely repudiate its past positions and remain credible – it has been far too public and vocal a participant in the debate for that.
 But if it can establish that its primary interest is in ends, and not in means to those ends, it can probably have a more effective impact in the future.

+(Rick, I agree.
+Enron needs an interest based policy NOT an outcome based policy.
+This should as well make it easier to negotiate with the variety of stakeholders in different markets.
+I still think that we can “beef up” the reason for our changed policies without “completely repudiating” our past policies because basically our idea that the spot market can exist with a role for the dispatcher is logical and possible, just impractiable given the huge market barriers and slow policy reform.